-RAD-AID is pleased to offer formal training to radiology professionals (MDs, technologists, nurses, administrators, educators, etc.) interested in receiving hands-on learning, instruction, and structured guidance for conducting international health projects.
-Successful participants in this program receive a Certificate of Proficiency in Global Health Radiology from RAD-AID, which can be a strong life-long credential for demonstrating your skills and knowledge in international radiology outreach for global health initiatives.
+RAD-AID is pleased to offer formal training to radiology and radiation oncology professionals (MDs, technologists, radiation therapists, physicists, medical dosimetrists, nurses, administrators, educators, etc.) interested in receiving hands-on learning, instruction, and structured guidance for conducting international health projects.
+Successful participants in this program receive a Certificate of Proficiency in Global Health Radiology and Radiation Oncology from RAD-AID International, which can be a strong life-long credential for demonstrating your skills and knowledge in international radiology outreach for global health initiatives.

 Feedback from Past Participants: